-How to Hedge Your Portfolio
+How to Hedge a Portfolio with Multiple Currency Exposures

 Often, investment portfolios are exposed to multiple currencies.
 For those that choose to hedge all or part of this exposure, determining the optimal hedge strategy is a difficult task.
 Each exposure has different individual characteristics: notional size, volatility, and cost of hedging.
 Additionally, many currency pairs are positively or negatively correlated.
 The potential is high for under or over-hedging risk or spending too much to manage it altogether.
 The impact of oversimplifying the task (e.g. passively-selecting a fixed hedge ratio across the portfolio) is either excess risk, excess hedge costs, or both.